jonathan1440/weather-app/README.md

 # weather-app

 The goal is to create a Unity web app showing weather data from my house for my senior project.
+To run the app, download the following to the same directory, and then run the .exe file:
+- weather-data-build_Data
+- UnityPlayer.dll
+- weather-view-build.exe

 This repoistory explains how I'm getting the weather data: https://github.com/jonathan1440/Get-Weather-Data